 The Infrastructure Gap

-In Uzbekistan alone, it is estimated that over 30% of potable water is lost due to aging pipes and poor pressure management.
-Similarly, in Kyrgyzstan, energy transmission losses in winter can reach up to 20%.
+Sector assessments by the World Bank and Asian Development Bank have estimated that over 30% of Uzbekistan's potable water is lost to aging pipes and poor pressure management, and that energy transmission losses in Kyrgyzstan can reach 20% in winter.
 The gap isn't just in the physical assets — it's in the engineering oversight and quality assurance protocols used during construction.

 The Swiss Methodology